asepehri93/MLCC-LifeTime-Prediction/README.md

 EM:

 $$\frac{t_1}{t_2} = (\frac{V_2}{V_1})^n.exp[\frac{E_a}{k_B}(\frac{1}{t_1}-\frac{1}{t_2})]$$

-where t, V, T, n, $$k_B$$, $$E_a$$ are the lifetime of MLCCs, applied voltage, temperature, the electric-field acceleration factor, Boltzmann’s constant, and activation energy of mobility governing the degradation process, respectively.

 These equations represent the conventional models for predicting MTTF, which our MLM aims to improve upon.